Leaderboard

 2 points

-I would not like to re live any event.
+28. I would not like to re live any event.
 The most momentous events in my life like births of our children, regaining sight and hearing, are set in stone in my memory.
-Any replay can only shade those memories.2 points
+Any replay can only shade those memories.

-I used to have a cousin who ran an off licence cum grocers and the only difference between him and Arkwright was that he didn't stutter.
+29. I used to have a cousin who ran an off licence cum grocers and the only difference between him and Arkwright was that he didn't stutter.
 He could have sold fridges to the Eskimos and didn't believe in letting a customer get out of the shop before his pocket had been lightened.
-One of life's characters, sadly a dying breed.1 point
+One of life's characters, sadly a dying breed.

 1 point